Hubert R. Harmon: Military career

 In 1940, Harmon assumed command of the Advanced Flying School at Kelly Field, Texas, and one year later he was named commanding general of the Gulf Coast Air Corps Training Center at Randolph Field, Texas.
-In 1942, General Harmon was appointed commanding general of the Sixth Air Force and a month later was promoted to Major General.
-He was promoted to Lieutenant General on February 19, 1943.
+In 1942, General Harmon was appointed commanding general of the Sixth Air Force and a month later was promoted to major general.
+He was promoted to lieutenant general on February 19, 1943.
 In 1943, he was appointed deputy commander for the air forces of the South Pacific Area and in January 1944 he assumed command of the 13th Air Force.
-In March–June, Harmon was commander of AirSols, all Allied air units in the Solomon Islands campaign.
+In March to June, Harmon was commander of AirSols, all Allied air units in the Solomon Islands campaign.
 In June 1944, he was appointed commander of the Sixth Air Force, in the Caribbean.

 In 1947, General Harmon was appointed senior Air Force member of the Military and Naval Staff Committee of the United Nations in New York City.
 The next year, he was given the additional duty of United States delegate to the Inter-American Defense Board, and in 1949 was made special assistant for air academy matters at Air Force headquarters in Washington, D.C.

 General Harmon retired from active duty February 27, 1953, but was recalled to active duty the following day with the same duties.
 He reverted to retired status June 30, 1953, but was again called back to active duty as a lieutenant general November 8, 1953, at the request of the President of the United States, to become special assistant to the chief of staff for air academy matters.
 On August 14, 1954, General Harmon became the first superintendent of the United States Air Force Academy at its temporary home in Lowry Air Force Base, Colorado.